Italian Painter and Sculptor

 In 1914, Max Jacob introduced Modigliani to the art dealer Paul Guillaume, who bought several paintings and agreed to promote his work.
 Modigliani's earnings, however, remained meager, and he continued to offer his drawings door to door.
 In July, he met the English writer and poet Emily Alice Haigh (known by her pen name Beatrice Hastings), who became his lover and the subject of several paintings.
 Many of these portraits have an angelic quality that suggests a parallel between Hastings and Dante's own Beatrice - an idea that likely appealed to Modigliani.
 Hastings attempted to gain exposure for Modigliani's work, but his indulgent lifestyle bred conflict in the relationship.
 Soon after their separation, he fell seriously ill from malnourishment and alcoholism.

 After regaining his strength, Modigliani, unable to meet the physical demands of sculpture, continued to paint portraits.
 By this time, he had melded the influences of the Parisian avant-garde and arrived at his signature painting style, characterized by elegant linearity and the depiction of stylized, yet expressive figures.
-The best of these works give subtle glimpses into the personality of the sitter, such as the artist's 1916 portrait ofand his wife Berthe.
+The best of these works give subtle glimpses into the personality of the sitter, such as the artist's 1916 portrait of Jacques Lipchitz and his wife Berthe.

 That year, Modigliani began associating with the Polish poet and art dealer Leopold Zborowski, who arranged the artist's first and only solo exhibition in his lifetime, at the Berthe Weill Gallery in December 1917.
 To entice passersby, Weill installed an attractive nude in the front window.
 Scandalized, the local police temporarily shut down the exhibition, but the unintended publicity resulted in better sales than usual for the habitually impoverished artist.